Chelsoconn/225/225 Notes.md

 Window.
 In strict mode, the global object is not accessible as the implicit execution context.

+Strict mode is enabled at the top of the scope- All embedded functions will also be in strict mode

+A single JavaScript file may contain both strict and non-strict modes.
+So it is possible to have different context behavior in a single script for the same invocation type:

 *What does the code below log?*